 What Do Endophytes Do?

 Endophytes are living organisms that live within and form symbiotic relationships with other living organisms.
 Endophyte enhanced grasses are grasses that have beneficial fungi living within them.
 These fungi help the grasses store and use water more efficiently, withstand extreme heat and drought better, and resist certain insects and fungal diseases.
 In return, the fungi use some of the energy the grasses obtain through photosynthesis.

 However, endophytes are only compatible with certain grasses like perennial ryegrass, tall fescue, fine fescue, chewings fescue, and hard fescue.
 They are not compatible with Kentucky bluegrass or bentgrass.
 For a list of endophyte enhanced grass species, visit the National Turfgrass Evaluation Program’s website.

 Endophyte Enhanced Turfgrass

-Endophytes can reduce pesticide use, watering and lawn maintenance, while also making grasses grow more vigorously.
-Because endophytes are living organisms, endophyte enhanced grass seed will only remain viable for up to two years when stored at or above room temperature.
+Endophytes can reduce pesticide use, watering, and lawn maintenance, while also making grasses grow more vigorously.
+Since endophytes are living organisms, endophyte enhanced grass seed will only remain viable for up to two years when stored at or above room temperature.